Braundo/kubernetes-guide/docs/overview.md

 ## Kubernetes Architecture

-Kubernetes clusters consist of control plane nodes and worker nodes:
+Kubernetes clusters consist of two types of nodes - control plane nodes and worker nodes:

 - **Control Plane Nodes:** These nodes run the Kubernetes control plane, which includes components like the API server, scheduler, and controllers.
 They manage the overall state of the cluster.
 - **Worker Nodes:** These nodes run the applications and report back to the control plane.